ZhengdongWang/zhengdongwang.com/bluebook.md

 * These classes are oddly competitive.
 Not just to get into, but sometimes even to do well.
 You have to differentiate yourself from the hundred other lemmings in the class.
 If it's easy for everyone and there's a curve, you might start stressing about a class you didn't budget for.
 * Widely-acknowledged guts often mean busy work.
 It's easy for everyone.
 It reflects that the professor knows they're teaching a gut, too.
 You overestimate your tolerance for busy work.

 Find classes other people are taking for the material (or even better, the professor), _that also happen to be low-workload_.
-Okay, but these classes sound like a unicorns, you say.
+Okay, but these classes sound like unicorns, you say.
 Where am I supposed to find these magical low-workload but also serious classes?
 Serious professors rarely give little work, and work trades off with what you get out of the class.

 But easy, serious classes exist!
 I don't know a general rule for finding them.
 But here are some suggestions: